zammad/zammad-user-documentation/basics/zammad-glossary.rst

    major releases (such as Zammad 1.0, 2.0, etc.) bring major changes.
    Minor releases are installed on top of them (such as 1.1, 2.1, etc.) and bring smaller updates.

+Reporting
+   The reporting helps keeping an overview over stats and numbers (e.g. created tickets per month).
+There are two types of reporting: the reporting functionality integrated in Zammad and the reporting with external tools.

+   Admins can find further information :admin-docs:`here </manage/report-profiles>`.

 S
 -